-- To the readers of the website, that may not familiar with you or your writing, can you tell us a bit about yourself and how you got into writing?
+- To the readers of the blog, that may not be familiar with you or your writing, can tell us a bit about yourself and how you got into writing?

 - If you were stranded on a desert island, which three books would you bring with you to pass the time?

 A Nancy Mitford novel for diversion, ‘One Day in the life of Ivan Denisovich’ by Solzhenitsyn for contemplation (and because I’m stuck on a desert island and not in a gulag!) and ‘Les Misérables’ so that I can keep my French up to scratch.

 - When sitting down to write, what is the one item you need beside you?

 My mobile.
 When I need to take a break from writing, I catch up with my family or friends, or Twitter.